Rivallon I of Dol: Family

-Geoffroi, youngest son of Rivallon, took the surname of Gorron, Gorram.
-His son Ruellon de Gorram, married Hersende daughter of Walter de Mayenne.
+Geoffroi, the youngest son of Rivallon, took the surname of Gorron, Gorram.
+His son Ruellon de Gorram married Hersende daughter of Walter de Mayenne.

-Rivallon had another son that is not well known.
-Geoffroy as it appears to be the youngest.
+Rivallon had another son, Richard, that is not well known.
+Geoffroy appears to be the youngest.
 He has been connected with the family of Gorron.
 Geoffroy's children have been identified as the Lord of Saint Berthevin La Tanniere, Hemenare, l'Ernee, Levare and Buron.